boldflight/BibleConverter/test_EPUB/output/1chron.md

 [1] An adversary opposed Israel, inciting David to count how many warriors Israel had.
 [2] David told Joab and the leaders of the army, “Go, count the number of warriors from Beer Sheba to Dan.
 Then bring back a report to me so I may know how many we have.”
-[3] Joab replied, “May the Lord make his army a hundred times larger!
+[3] Joab replied, “May the **Lord** make his army a hundred times larger!
 My master, O king, do not all of them serve my master?
 Why does my master want to do this?
 Why bring judgment on Israel?”
 [4] But the king’s edict stood, despite Joab’s objections.
 So Joab left and traveled throughout Israel before returning to Jerusalem.
 [5] Joab reported to David the number of warriors.
 In all Israel there were 1,100,000 sword-wielding soldiers; Judah alone had 470,000 sword-wielding soldiers.
 [6] Now Joab did not number Levi and Benjamin, for the king’s edict disgusted him.
 [7] God was also offended by it, so he attacked Israel.
 [8] David said to God, “I have sinned greatly by doing this!
 Now, please remove the guilt of your servant, for I have acted very foolishly.”
-[9] The Lord told Gad, David’s prophet,
+[9] The **Lord** told Gad, David’s prophet,
-[10] “Go, tell David, ‘This is what the Lord says: “I am offering you three forms of judgment from which to choose.
+[10] “Go, tell David, ‘This is what the **Lord** says: “I am offering you three forms of judgment from which to choose.
 Pick one of them.”’”
-[11] Gad went to David and told him, “This is what the Lord says: ‘Pick one of these:
+[11] Gad went to David and told him, “This is what the **Lord** says: ‘Pick one of these:
-[12] three years of famine, or three months being chased by your enemies and struck down by their swords, or three days being struck down by the Lord, during which a plague will invade the land and the angel of the Lord will destroy throughout Israel’s territory.’
+[12] three years of famine, or three months being chased by your enemies and struck down by their swords, or three days being struck down by the **Lord**, during which a plague will invade the land and the angel of the **Lord** will destroy throughout Israel’s territory.’
 Now, decide what I should tell the one who sent me.”
 [13] David said to Gad, “I am very upset!
-I prefer to be attacked by the Lord, for his mercy is very great; I do not want to be attacked by men!”
+I prefer to be attacked by the **Lord**, for his mercy is very great; I do not want to be attacked by men!”
-[14] So the Lord sent a plague through Israel, and 70,000 Israelite men died.
+[14] So the **Lord** sent a plague through Israel, and 70,000 Israelite men died.
 [15] God sent an angel to ravage Jerusalem.
-As he was doing so, the Lord watched and relented from his judgment.
+As he was doing so, the **Lord** watched and relented from his judgment.
 He told the angel who was destroying, “That’s enough!
 Stop now!”
-[16] David looked up and saw the angel of the Lord standing between the earth and sky with his sword drawn and in his hand, stretched out over Jerusalem.
+[16] David looked up and saw the angel of the **Lord** standing between the earth and sky with his sword drawn and in his hand, stretched out over Jerusalem.
 David and the leaders, covered with sackcloth, threw themselves down with their faces to the ground.
 [17] David said to God, “Was I not the one who decided to number the army?
 I am the one who sinned and committed this awful deed!
 As for these sheep—what have they done?
-O Lord my God, attack me and my family, but remove the plague from your people!”
+O **Lord** my God, attack me and my family, but remove the plague from your people!”
-[18] So the angel of the Lord told Gad to instruct David to go up and build an altar for the Lord on the threshing floor of Ornan the Jebusite.
+[18] So the angel of the **Lord** told Gad to instruct David to go up and build an altar for the **Lord** on the threshing floor of Ornan the Jebusite.
-[19] So David went up as Gad instructed him to do in the name of the Lord.
+[19] So David went up as Gad instructed him to do in the name of the **Lord**.
 [20] While Ornan was threshing wheat, he turned and saw the messenger, and he and his four sons hid themselves.
 [21] When David came to Ornan, Ornan looked and saw David; he came out from the threshing floor and bowed to David with his face to the ground.
-[22] David said to Ornan, “Sell me the threshing floor so I can build on it an altar for the Lord—I’ll pay top price —so that the plague may be removed from the people.”
+[22] David said to Ornan, “Sell me the threshing floor so I can build on it an altar for the **Lord**—I’ll pay top price —so that the plague may be removed from the people.”
 [23] Ornan told David, “You can have it!
 My master, the king, may do what he wants.
 Look, I am giving you the oxen for burnt sacrifices, the threshing sledges for wood, and the wheat for an offering.
 I give it all to you.”
 [24] King David replied to Ornan, “No, I insist on buying it for top price.
-I will not offer to the Lord what belongs to you or offer a burnt sacrifice that cost me nothing.
+I will not offer to the **Lord** what belongs to you or offer a burnt sacrifice that cost me nothing.
 [25] So David bought the place from Ornan for 600 pieces of gold.
-[26] David built there an altar to the Lord and offered burnt sacrifices and peace offerings.
-He called out to the Lord, and the Lord responded by sending fire from the sky and consuming the burnt sacrifice on the altar.
+[26] David built there an altar to the **Lord** and offered burnt sacrifices and peace offerings.
+He called out to the **Lord**, and the **Lord** responded by sending fire from the sky and consuming the burnt sacrifice on the altar.
-[27] The Lord ordered the messenger to put his sword back into its sheath.
+[27] The **Lord** ordered the messenger to put his sword back into its sheath.

 ## Chapter 22

-[28] At that time, when David saw that the Lord responded to him at the threshing floor of Ornan the Jebusite, he sacrificed there.
+[28] At that time, when David saw that the **Lord** responded to him at the threshing floor of Ornan the Jebusite, he sacrificed there.
-[29] Now the Lord’s tabernacle (which Moses had made in the wilderness) and the altar for burnt sacrifices were at that time at the worship center in Gibeon.
+[29] Now the **Lord**’s tabernacle (which Moses had made in the wilderness) and the altar for burnt sacrifices were at that time at the worship center in Gibeon.
-[30] But David could not go before it to seek God’s will, for he was afraid of the sword of the angel of the Lord.
+[30] But David could not go before it to seek God’s will, for he was afraid of the sword of the angel of the **Lord**.
-[1] David then said, “This is the place where the temple of the Lord God will be, along with the altar for burnt sacrifices for Israel.”
+[1] David then said, “This is the place where the temple of the **Lord** God will be, along with the altar for burnt sacrifices for Israel.”

 ### David Orders a Temple to Be Built

 [2] David ordered the resident foreigners in the land of Israel to be called together.
 He appointed some of them to be stonecutters to chisel stones for the building of God’s temple.
 [3] David supplied a large amount of iron for the nails of the doors of the gates and for braces, more bronze than could be weighed, [4] and more cedar logs than could be counted.
 (The Sidonians and Tyrians had brought a large amount of cedar logs to David.)
-[5] David said, “My son Solomon is just an inexperienced young man, and the temple to be built for the Lord must be especially magnificent so it will become famous and be considered splendid by all the nations.
+[5] David said, “My son Solomon is just an inexperienced young man, and the temple to be built for the **Lord** must be especially magnificent so it will become famous and be considered splendid by all the nations.
 Therefore I will make preparations for its construction.”
 So David made extensive preparations before he died.
-[6] He summoned his son Solomon and charged him to build a temple for the Lord God of Israel.
+[6] He summoned his son Solomon and charged him to build a temple for the **Lord** God of Israel.
-[7] David said to Solomon: “My son, I really wanted to build a temple to honor the Lord my God.
+[7] David said to Solomon: “My son, I really wanted to build a temple to honor the **Lord** my God.
-[8] But this was the Lord’s message to me: ‘You have spilled a great deal of blood and fought many battles.
+[8] But this was the **Lord’s** message to me: ‘You have spilled a great deal of blood and fought many battles.
 You must not build a temple to honor me, for you have spilled a great deal of blood on the ground before me.
 [9] Look, you will have a son, who will be a peaceful man.
 I will give him rest from all his enemies on every side.
 Indeed, Solomon will be his name; I will give Israel peace and quiet during his reign.
 [10] He will build a temple to honor me; he will become my son, and I will become his father.
 I will grant to his dynasty permanent rule over Israel.’
-[11] “Now, my son, may the Lord be with you!
-May you succeed and build a temple for the Lord your God, just as he announced you would.
+[11] “Now, my son, may the **Lord** be with you!
+May you succeed and build a temple for the **Lord** your God, just as he announced you would.
-[12] Only may the Lord give you insight and understanding when he places you in charge of Israel, so you may obey the law of the Lord your God.
+[12] Only may the **Lord** give you insight and understanding when he places you in charge of Israel, so you may obey the law of the **Lord** your God.
-[13] Then you will succeed, if you carefully obey the rules and regulations which the Lord ordered Moses to give to Israel.
+[13] Then you will succeed, if you carefully obey the rules and regulations which the **Lord** ordered Moses to give to Israel.
 Be strong and brave!
 Don’t be afraid and don’t panic!
-[14] Now, look, I have made every effort to supply what is needed to build the Lord’s temple.
+[14] Now, look, I have made every effort to supply what is needed to build the **Lord**’s temple.
 I have stored up 100,000 talents of gold, 1,000,000 talents of silver, and so much bronze and iron it cannot be weighed, as well as wood and stones.
 Feel free to add more!
 [15] You also have available many workers, including stonecutters, masons, carpenters, and an innumerable array of workers who are skilled
 [16] in using gold, silver, bronze, and iron.
 Get up and begin the work!
-May the Lord be with you!”
+May the **Lord** be with you!”
 [17] David ordered all the officials of Israel to support his son Solomon.
-[18] He told them, “The Lord your God is with you!
-He has made you secure on every side, for he handed over to me the inhabitants of the region and the region is subdued before the Lord and his people.
+[18] He told them, “The **Lord** your God is with you!
+He has made you secure on every side, for he handed over to me the inhabitants of the region and the region is subdued before the **Lord** and his people.
-[19] Now seek the Lord your God wholeheartedly and with your entire being!
-Get up and build the sanctuary of the Lord God!
-Then you can bring the ark of the Lord’s covenant and the holy items dedicated to God’s service into the temple that is built to honor the Lord.”
+[19] Now seek the **Lord** your God wholeheartedly and with your entire being!
+Get up and build the sanctuary of the **Lord** God!
+Then you can bring the ark of the **Lord**’s covenant and the holy items dedicated to God’s service into the temple that is built to honor the **Lord**.”

 ## Chapter 23